ambefrank/ANSIBLE-PROJECT/README.md

 # ANSIBLE-PROJECT

-this repo is used to store ansible project codes and architecture
+In this Project, I used Ansible to deploy a static web-app on 3 EC2 instances.